Arjun256900/instagram_clone/README.md

  -  Deploy on Render/Heroku or self-host

 ## Contributing

 TBD once backend is up.
 Will open issues + provide guidelines.

 ## Author

-👨‍💻 Made with 💪 and ☕ by [Arjun](https://github.com/Arjun256900)
+- 👨‍💻 Made with 💪 and ☕ by [Arjun](https://github.com/Arjun256900)
-⭐️ If you find this project helpful, give it a star!” and “Feel free to open issues or PRs.
+- ⭐️ If you find this project helpful, give it a star!” and “Feel free to open issues or PRs.

+## Licence

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## A few resources to get you started if this is your first Flutter project: